Abhishek-Dhamshetty/telangana-tourism/README.md

 # Telangana Tourism
 A dynamic travel website featuring famous places in Telangana.
-The platform includes user authentication, detailed travel information, reviews, and interactive features to enhance the travel experience.
+The platform includes user authentication using Clerk, detailed travel information, reviews, and interactive features to enhance the travel experience.

 ## Features

 ### Frontend
 #### User Authentication
-- Users can register and log in.
+- Users can register and log in using **Clerk Authentication**.
 - Secure authentication with role-based access control.

 #### Travel Dashboard